Tacoma Rainiers Game Notes - vs. Reno

 ON THE HUNT: Since June 1 (24 games), C Blake Hunt has gone on a tear, hitting .309 (25x81) with two doubles, one triple and four home runs, driving in 20...he's drawn 22 walks and struck out only 18 times in that span, sporting a .458 on-base percentage, a .506 slugging percentage and a .964 OPS in that time...since July 6 (11 games), Hunt has drawn 14 walks and struck out just four times...Hunt's 14 walks since July 6 are the third-most among Triple-A catchers and his .286 walks/plate appearance is the best for any Triple-A catcher with at least 45 plate appearances in that time...Hunt's 1.069 OPS since July 6 is the fourth-best for a Triple-A catcher (min.
 45 PA).

-LEO IS LOCKED IN: Since June 1, Leo Rivas has led the Pacific Coast League with a .460 on-base percentage, drawing 40 walks, the second-most in the league in that time...moving up to July 1, Rivas leads the PCL with 24 walks, ranks second in the league with a .487 OBP, fourth with 11 stolen bases, seventh with a .337 batting average and sixth with a .993 OPS...Rivas' strong July was one of the best months of his career, with his .394 average ranking the third-best in a month in his career, trailing the .410 he hit in June of 2016 and July of 2024...his 1.075 OPS in July is also the third-best of any month in his career.
+LEO IS LOCKED IN: Since June 1, Leo Rivas has led the Pacific Coast League with a .459 on-base percentage, drawing 41 walks, tied for the most in the league in that time...Rivas' strong July was one of the best months of his career, with his .394 average ranking the third-best in a month in his career, trailing the .410 he hit in June of 2016 and July of 2024...his 1.075 OPS in July is also the third-best of any month in his career.

-MARINERS UPDATE: The Mariners completed the sweep of the Chicago White Sox with a 4-3 victory in 11 innings as Dominic Canzone provided the walk-off hit...Randy Arozarena went deep in the third inning with a two-run blast, giving Seattle a 2-0 lead with his 23rd home run of the season...Jackson Kowar picked up his second win in the victory.
+MARINERS UPDATE: The Mariners took the series opener against the Tampa Bay Rays 3-2, thanks to a three-run home run in the eighth inning by Cal Raleigh...Luis Castillo threw 7.0 innings of two-run ball, striking out five in the no-decision...Matt Brash locked down his second save of the season, striking out the side to finish off the 3-2 victory.

 - Tacoma Rainiers Game Notes - vs. Reno - Tacoma Rainiers

+- Aviators Host Tacoma Rainiers in Six-Game Homestand from Tuesday-Sunday, August 12-17 - Las Vegas Aviators

-- Salt Lake Hits Five Homers, Overcomes Six-Run Deficit to Win 15-12 Slugfest - Salt Lake Bees
+- Salt Lake Powers Past Las Vegas with 10-4 Win, Take 3-1 Series Lead - Salt Lake Bees

-- Rivas and Hunt Homers Push Tacoma Past Reno in 7-4 Victory - Tacoma Rainiers

-- Chihuahuas Win Sixth Straight Game Thursday 11-5 - El Paso Chihuahuas

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.